tm-craggs/city-notes/Year 2/Self Study/Section 4 - Creating and Using Container/18 - Starting an Nginx server.md

 To see the logs of a container running in the background, run. `docker container logs webhost`

 `docker container top [container]` will show the process running in the container.
 For example, nginx has a master process and then worker processes, so we will see a few.

+Now we are going to clean up, we can run `docker container rm [containers]`

+**Note:** We will get an error if we try and remove any containers that are currently running unless we pass the `--force` flag.